openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 subnet **and** the IPAM key at the same time.

 #### Why this alternative was not considered further

-Implementing the sticky IPs feature in separate IPAM plugins will prevent this solution from being used on the default cluster network for the HyperShift use cases, in which point to point routing is used to ensure the IPs persist during the migration of KubeVirt nodes.
-In fact, it will also not be usable for `layer3` topologies (secondary networks) since those topologies feature a subnet per node.

-Furthermore, performance wise, implementing the "sticky IPs" feature in the IPAM plugin - e.g. whereabouts - might not be a good option since we would need to invoke the IPAM plugin via CNI exec based API - i.e. invoke the CNI IPAM binary on disk, get the result (the IP), and then use said IP in the entire
+Performance wise, implementing the "sticky IPs" feature in the IPAM plugin - e.g. whereabouts - might not be a good option since we would need to invoke the IPAM plugin via CNI exec based API - i.e. invoke the CNI IPAM binary on disk, get the result (the IP), and then use said IP in the entire